Citizens’ Action for Democracy – CitiDem

 Over two years, Citizens’ Action for Democracy (CitiDem) will hold local citizen assemblies in 8 EU countries.
 The topics of the assemblies include: Disinformation and online participation; Climate crisis, climate justice, the circular economy and the green transition; Comparison of domestic and European democracy; Diversity, inclusion, and non-discrimination; Participation of non-citizens/migrants; Rights of mobile and marginalised workers; and Youth empowerment.

-CitiDem will further organise & develop knowledge-sharing opportunities for hundreds of citizens & civil society organisations; bridge the gap between policymakers & citizens through effective exchange; and establish the roots for a long-lasting enhancement of citizen engagement and participation in democracy.
+CitiDem will further organise a range of events & develop knowledge-sharing opportunities for hundreds of citizens & civil society organisations; bridge the gap between policymakers & citizens through effective exchange; and establish the roots for a long-lasting enhancement of citizen engagement and participation in democracy.

 Look out for us in Greece, Italy, Germany, France, Portugal, Slovenia, Austria, the Netherlands, and online!